Delisting (Crypto) 2026: Master the Causes

 What happens when a coin is delisted from a major exchange?

 Delisting from a major exchange triggers a sharp reduction in market visibility and a corresponding collapse in trading liquidity and asset price.
-Tokens like IDEX experienced over 33% price declines within 24 hours of their 2026 delisting notices as retail and institutional capital fled the platform.
+Tokens caught in the April 2026 Binance waves fell by double digits within 24 hours of the notice as retail and institutional capital left the venue.
 The loss of primary trading pairs, particularly BTC/USDT and ETH/USDT, forces remaining holders into OTC (over-the-counter) or peer-to-peer markets, where price discovery becomes opaque and slippage multiplies.

 The withdrawal window represents the critical survival period for holders.
 Exchanges typically provide 12 days to move funds to private wallets before permanently closing deposit and withdrawal infrastructure for that token.
 Missing this deadline often results in permanent loss of access, as the exchange ceases customer support and closes associated wallet contracts.